timmcginley/Agile/Systems/Space/README.md

 # Space

 The SPACE system has a unique growth perspective because it provide the function and use for the building.
-The growth of every element in the building if because a space needs it.
-The function of the space is to support the needs of the users of the building and contain the stuff they need for that function.
+The growth of every element in the building if because a SPACE needs it.
+The function of the SPACE is to support the needs of the users of the building and contain the stuff they need for that function.

 ## AP1.1 Element
 > Identify Element, Artefact or System

-The space system is best represented as a graph.
-So that each space is a node representing its center point.
+The SPACE system is best represented as a graph.
+So that each SPACE is a node representing its center point.

 ![image](https://github.com/user-attachments/assets/27f182b2-24a2-46c5-a007-ea9a4a775170)